 What to keep in mind: Some soccer players dye or bleach their hair, which is tricky for kids with allergies.
 Instead, Rywelski suggests using non-toxic products like Funlight, a temporary hair coloring applicator that can be washed out.
 “They look great.
 I have seen some awesome, purple, pink, blues.”

 What it looks like: It’s a haircut where the sides of the head are cut short/close to the scalp while the hair on the top (much more hair than a simple fohawk strip) stays long and styled.
-It looks both well kept and edgy.
+It’s a classic little boy haircut that looks both well-kept and edgy.
 And because it’s cut so close on the sides, it’s an ideal cut for the summer when temperatures run high and kids play outside.

 What to ask for: Trim the top a bit, and then buzz the sides to either a #1 or #0.
 Once the stylist is done, ask for a part on the side from which the hair naturally falls.